Mickey Rooney: Television roles

 Rooney garnered a Golden Globe and an Emmy Award for Outstanding Lead Actor in a Limited Series or a Special for his role in 1981's Bill.
 Playing opposite Dennis Quaid, Rooney's character was a mentally handicapped man attempting to live on his own after leaving an institution.
 His acting quality in the film has been favorably compared to other actors who took on similar roles, including Sean Penn, Dustin Hoffman, and Tom Hanks.
 He reprised his role in 1983's Bill: On His Own, earning an Emmy nomination for the turn.
+He appeared on "The Love Boat" S6 E11 "A Christmas Presence" as Angelorum Dominicus (a guardian angel character).
+His wife Jan Rooney played Sister Bernadette, a nun with a beautiful singing voice.
+The episode aired on December 18, 1982.

 Rooney did voice acting from time to time.
 He provided the voice of Santa Claus in four stop-motion animated Christmas TV specials: Santa Claus Is Comin' to Town (1970), The Year Without a Santa Claus (1974), Rudolph and Frosty's Christmas in July (1979) and A Miser Brothers' Christmas (2008).
 In 1995, he appeared as himself on The Simpsons episode "Radioactive Man".

 After starring in one unsuccessful TV series and turning down an offer for a huge TV series, Rooney, now 70, starred in the Family Channel's The Adventures of the Black Stallion, where he reprised his role as Henry Dailey in the film of the same name, 11 years earlier.
 The series ran for three years and was an international hit.

 Rooney appeared in television commercials for Garden State Life Insurance Company in 2002.